 - Lost Income: Some slip and fall accidents result in injuries that leave victims out of work for weeks, months, or even permanently.
 You may seek compensation to recover those lost wages.
 If you are no longer able to work due to your injuries, this may be factored into the settlement.

 - Pain and Suffering: This is determined by the severity and permanency of the accident and your injuries and can be factored into your settlement.

 - Wrongful Death: When a loved one is killed in a slip and fall accident, they leave behind bills and funeral costs – and the loss of future income for their family.
 Of course, their loss is felt emotionally as well.
 This loss of companionship and affection is priceless.
 Virginia allows certain family members to make a claim for losses suffered due to the wrongful death of a loved one.

 Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, special circumstances apply depending on who owns the property and the age or disability of the person injured.
-Miss your deadline, though, and you’ll be unable to seek compensation.
-That’s why it is so important to contact an experienced attorney as soon as possible after an accident.
-We can help protect your rights so that you can receive the best possible settlement for your case.
+Miss your deadline, though, and you’ll never again be able to seek financial recovery for your injuries.
+Contact an experienced Virginia premises liability lawyer as soon as possible to discuss your legal options.

 Our goal is to seek justice and earn the very best outcome for our clients in the most trying days of their lives.
 After a serious injury, it’s easy to feel overwhelmed.
 Your injuries, the insurance company, the at-fault party, and the legal system are a lot for anyone to face.
 If you’d like to discuss your options with an experienced legal team, contact us today 877-544-5323.